Hyperprosociality: Psychological perspective

 The term hyperprosociality does not occur often in the field of psychology, but it is still of great importance.
 The foundational work by Roy F. Baumeister gives an overview of the different reasons why humans have developed a complex culture and communication.
 Psychologists are divided; some accept that culture and brain development are evolutionary by-products while others point at our human nature.
 If one sees humans as brutal by nature, society is a corruption created by the need.
 If one sees human nature based in fear due to the consciousness of our mortality, culture has the function to distract us and gives us a sense of security.

-Psychologists see culture as the basis of hypersocial behavior; we help others because we can connect through culture.
+Psychologists see culture as the basis of hyperprosocial behavior; we help others because we can connect through culture.
 However, Anthropologists see culture as a factor of influence to the extent of hyper-social behavior.
 Culture is a by-effect of the willingness of humans to help others.